ru4871SG/bitcoin-analysis-plotly-dash/README.md

 # Bitcoin Analysis with Plotly and Dash

-Welcome to the GitHub repo for my Bitcoin and other cryptocurrencies analysis reports.
-You can check the main report on my Render.com web app: [https://bitcoin-analysis-dash.onrender.com](https://bitcoin-analysis-dash.onrender.com)
+Welcome to the GitHub repo for my analysis reports on Bitcoin and other cryptocurrencies.
+You can check the web app on Render.com: [https://bitcoin-analysis-dash.onrender.com](https://bitcoin-analysis-dash.onrender.com)

-This report use the plotly library for the data visualizations and the dash library for the web app.
+These analysis reports use the plotly library for the data visualizations and the dash library for the web app.

 ## Table of Contents